 Note: This method is only for power users who understand the level of technicality.

 Here is a video followed by instructions:

-There is one major drawback though.
+There is one significant drawback, though.
 Post OS installation, or whenever you add a new user, the start menu will be full of invalid shortcuts with just the name of the removed app in the square.
 It will look like “P~Microsoft.SkypeApp_kzf8qxf38zg5c!App”.
-This bug is yet to be answered, but its there, and is annoying.
+This bug is yet to be answered, but it’s there and is annoying.

 You can download the PowerShell script from TechNet Gallery.

-If you just thought that uninstall option is good enough, it doesn’t let you remove few of the most important built-in apps easily.
+If you just thought that uninstall option is good enough, it doesn’t let you easily remove a few of the most important built-in apps.

-To get this sorted, we will have to use PowerShell with an administrator account.
+To get this sorted, we will have to use PowerShell or Windows Terminal with an administrator account.
 Follow the steps below:

-- Use Windows+X, and then choose the “Windows PowerShell (Admin)” option from the Power User menu.
+- Use Windows+X and choose the “Windows PowerShell (Admin)” option from the Power User menu.